stephenmathieson-boneyard/grunt-jslint/README.md

 - test-runner for Windows

 ## Release History
 * 0.2.4 - Re-factor everything, allowing for a test suite to be created.
 Updated the outputted JUnit-style XML for better intergration with Jenkins per @sbrandwoo.
+Remove unecessary dependencies.
 * 0.2.3-1 - Fix for bad template processing; thanks to @sbrandwoo
 * 0.2.3 - Adding support for Grunt *0.4.x* by using [underscore's templating engine](http://underscorejs.org/#template), rather than Grunt's version of it.
 Also updated JSLint to edition **2012-12-04**
 * 0.2.2-1 - Updating JSLint to "edition" **2012-11-17**